file-format/Docs/en/misc/cbz-chessbase.md

   "lastmod": "2023-10-04"
 }

-## What is a CBZ file?
+## What is CBZ file?

-A .CBZ file is associated with **ChessBase** a software widely employed for analyzing and reviewing chess games.
-These files serve as archives that consolidate all components of a chess database into a single, encrypted package, protected by a password of user's choosing.
+A .CBZ file is associated with **ChessBase** software widely employed for analyzing and reviewing chess games.
+These files serve as archives that consolidate all components of chess database into single, encrypted package, protected by password of user's choosing.
 This encryption ensures secure sharing of chess databases.

 ## ChessBase

-ChessBase is a well-known software application and company dedicated to chess database management, analysis and publishing.
+ChessBase is well-known software application and company dedicated to chess database management, analysis and publishing.
 It is widely used by chess enthusiasts, professionals and organizations to organize, study and prepare chess games and openings.
 Here are some key features and aspects of ChessBase:

 1.  **Database Management:** ChessBase allows users to create, manage and search extensive databases of chess games.
 These databases can include games played by grandmasters, amateurs and computer engines.

 2.  **Game Analysis:** Users can analyze chess games both their own and those from databases, using advanced chess engine analysis.
 This feature helps players understand strengths and weaknesses of their moves and strategies.

 3.  **Opening Preparation:** ChessBase provides tools for opening preparation.
-Users can explore and study various chess openings, view statistics on their performance and prepare a repertoire for competitive play.
+Users can explore and study various chess openings, view statistics on their performance and prepare repertoire for competitive play.

 4.  **Publishing and Sharing:** ChessBase allows users to publish games, analyses and articles which can be shared with others through ChessBase community and online databases.

-5.  **Training and Learning:** ChessBase offers a range of training materials, including video lessons, tutorials and interactive exercises to help players of all skill levels improve their chess skills.
+5.  **Training and Learning:** ChessBase offers range of training materials, including video lessons, tutorials and interactive exercises to help players of all skill levels improve their chess skills.

 ## File Formats Used by ChessBase